francesco-innocenti/Neuro_AI_Papers/README.md

 by Kell et al. (2018)

 This paper optimised a deep convolutional neural network to recognise words and music genres, finding that a branched architecture with shared early layers accounted best for both tasks.
-This network performed similar to human behaviour, making similar mistakes, predicted human fMRI responses in the auditory cortex better than previous models, and showed a hierarchical correspondence, with the intermediate network layers better predicting primary auditory regions and deeper layers better predicting higher auditory regions.
+The network performed similar to human behaviour, making similar mistakes, predicted human fMRI responses in the auditory cortex better than previous models, and showed a hierarchical correspondence, with the intermediate network layers better predicting primary regions and deeper layers better predicting higher regions.

 ### Somatosensation

 [Toward goal-driven neural network models for the rodent whisker-trigeminal system](https://arxiv.org/abs/1706.07555) by Zhuang et al. (2017)

-Following the task-driven approach of Yamins et al. (2014) and Kell et al. (2018), this optimised a variety of deep neural network architectures to recognise object shape with a 3-D model of the rodent whisker system, finding a "temporal-spatial" network (integrating over time before over space) and a recurrent neural network with long-range feedback to be the best-performing models.
+Following the task-driven approach of Yamins et al. (2014) and Kell et al. (2018), this study optimised a variety of deep neural network architectures to recognise object shape with a 3-D model of the rodent whisker system, finding a "temporal-spatial" network (integrating over time before over space) and a recurrent neural network with long-range feedback to be the best-performing models.